sunisdown/faster_cpython/pep_dict_version.rst

 A single version per dictionary requires to keep a strong reference to the value which can keep the value alive longer than expected.
-If we add also a version per dictionary entry, the guard can rely on the entry version and can avoid the strong reference to the value (only strong references to the dictionary and key are needed).
+If we add also a version per dictionary entry, the guard can rely on the entry version and so avoid the strong reference to the value (only strong references to a dictionary and key are needed).

 Changes: add a ``getversion(key)`` method to dictionary which returns ``None`` if the key doesn't exist.
 When a key is created or modified,